How to use sunscreen for oily skin

 Chemical sunscreen

 Chemical sunscreens absorb UV rays and dissipate them away from your skin.
-They are available in the form of serums, lotions, creams, and sprays.
+They are available in the form of facial serum, lotions, creams, and sprays.
 Chemical sunscreens are typically quick to apply and more affordable.

 Physical sunscreen